Elegant seasonal appetizers of fresh tomatoes and goat cheese.

 - 1 extra-large free-range egg

-Recipe and images used with permission from Le Picnic by Susy Ashford, © Smith Street Books 2017.
+Used with permission from Le Picnic: Chic Food for On-the-Go by Susy Ashford, © Smith Street Books, 2017.
 Photos: Chris Middleton.